apollographql/runtime-testing-framework/docs/src/reference/framework/test-plans.md

 ### Inline configuration

-To provide your configuration inline, add an `inline` key under the relevant top level `scenario` or `environment` key and then write your config file as normal.
+To provide configuration inline, add an `inline` key under the relevant top level `scenario` or `environment` key and provide the config file contents underneath.

 ```yaml
 scenario: